 We are a therapeutic home where we provide an environment that our young people can thrive in.
 The individualised therapeutic programmes are integrated in to every aspect of how staff work with each of our young people.
 They are supported by our therapeutic team of specialists and offer excellent continuity of care and strategies.
 Our ethos of positive reinforcement builds self-esteem and encourages and supports appropriate behaviour.
 We have a small mini-farm and an equine centre on site where young people are encouraged to interact and work with the animals.
 This increases self-esteem and improves empathy.

 On arrival all our young people will have a 12-week settling in programme whilst our practitioner along with Daniel completes a full social, emotional, behavioural and cognitive assessment.
 They also complete an assessment of Functional living skills to inform the best possible program, tailored around the young person to cover every aspect of self and development to independence.

-The final component in our approach is professional therapy and Daniel is our Consultant.
+The main component in our approach is professional therapy and Daniel is our Consultant.

 He delivers support and training to families, schools and support groups, and has presented at conferences worldwide.
 He has been working in the field of special education for 20 years.
 He has worked at the National Autistic Society, The Autism Partnership (in the UK and California), The Education Alliance (New York) and as a Senior ABA Consultant at the Treehouse school.
 He co-founded the TLC in 2010.

 He holds a degree in Psychology from Birkbeck (University of London) and has completed post-graduate training in Family Therapy (Institute of Family Therapy) and Applied Behaviour Analysis (Florida Institute of Technology).
 He is currently studying for a M.Sc. in ABA at the Tizard Centre (University of Kent).
 He is a member of ABAI, APBA and UK SBA.